xfacta/Automotive-LCD-Speedo-for-Arduino/README.md

 Speed_Marker_2 = 58;                  // set 2nd speed marker on bar graph
 Speed_Marker_3 = 97;                  // set 3rd speed marker on bar graph

-float kludge_factor = 0.996;          // manual scaling of km/hr if needed
+kludge_factor = 0.996;                // manual scaling of km/hr if needed

-const float vcc_ref = 4.92;           // measure the 5 volts DC and set it here
+vcc_ref = 4.92;                       // measure the 5 volts DC and set it here
-const float R1 = 1200.0;              // measure and set the exact voltage divider values const float R2 = 3300.0;              // for accurate voltage measurements
+R1 = 1200.0;                          // measure and set the exact voltage divider values
+R2 = 3300.0;                          // for accurate voltage measurements
 ```

 `Kludge_Factor` is a way of adjusting timing since all Arduino crystals will be slightly different.